Playground Design

 Improving your school’s outdoor play equipment can have a big impact when it comes to engaging children and managing behaviour at break times.

 Children naturally want to play and are constantly looking for opportunities to do so.
 Old, outdated or broken equipment isn’t fun for anyone and it certainly isn’t going to get children playing or collaborating.
+In addition to play equipment, consider incorporating a school garden to provide hands-on learning opportunities and connect students with nature.

 A simple waterproof, child friendly storage solution can be filled with: skipping ropes, cones, soft balls and similar items can be exciting to primary aged learners.